 We are confident that men and women are paid equally for doing equivalent jobs across our business.
 The gender pay gap identified is a reflection of the fact that there are currently more male colleagues than female colleagues in Engineering and Senior Leadership roles.
+Since the last report, we have also introduced a new divisional structure which has introduced additional Senior Leadership roles and as a result our pay gap has widened compared to last year.

-While our gender pay gap of 13.6% is below the UK average we recognise there is more to do to close the gap, which we are committed to achieve.
+While our gender pay gap of 15.8% is below the UK average we recognise there is more to do to close the gap, which we are committed to achieve.